MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-teams-groups-sites.md

 ### If you use sensitivity labels (unified Microsoft Information Protection labels) for files and email

-As soon as you enable this preview, go to each label in the Microsoft 365 compliance center and apply the policies you want for sites and groups.
+As soon as you enable this preview, go to each label in the Microsoft 365 security center and apply the policies you want for sites and groups.
 Users will start seeing your existing labels available for sites and groups.

 ### Prepare the SharePoint Online Management Shell before you relabel Office 365 groups